MicrosoftDocs/azure-dev-docs/java/includes/migration/recommendations-wildfly-on-aks.md

 1. Consider [adding HELM charts for your application](https://helm.sh/docs/topics/charts/).
 A helm chart allows you to parameterize your application deployment for use and customization by a more diverse set of customers.

 1. Design and implement a DevOps strategy.
-In order to maintain reliability while increasing your development velocity, consider [automating deployments and testing with Azure Pipelines](/azure/devops/pipelines/ecosystems/kubernetes/aks-template).
+In order to maintain reliability while increasing your development velocity, consider automating deployments and testing with Azure Pipelines.
+For more information, see [Build and deploy to Azure Kubernetes Service](/azure/devops/pipelines/ecosystems/kubernetes/aks-template).

-1. Enable [Azure Monitoring for the cluster](/azure/azure-monitor/insights/container-insights-enable-existing-clusters).
+1. Enable Azure Monitoring for the cluster.
+For more information, see [Enable monitoring of Azure Kubernetes Service (AKS) cluster already deployed](/azure/azure-monitor/insights/container-insights-enable-existing-clusters).
 This allows Azure monitor to collect container logs, track utilization, and so on.

 1. Consider exposing application-specific metrics via Prometheus.
 Prometheus is an open-source metrics framework broadly adopted in the Kubernetes community.
-You can configure [Prometheus Metrics scraping in Azure Monitor](/azure/azure-monitor/insights/container-insights-prometheus-integration) instead of hosting your own Prometheus server to enable metrics aggregation from your applications and automated response to or escalation of aberrant conditions.
+You can configure Prometheus Metrics scraping in Azure Monitor instead of hosting your own Prometheus server to enable metrics aggregation from your applications and automated response to or escalation of aberrant conditions.
+For more information, see [Configure scraping of Prometheus metrics with Azure Monitor for containers](/azure/azure-monitor/insights/container-insights-prometheus-integration).

 1. Design and implement a business continuity and disaster recovery strategy.
 For mission-critical applications, consider a [multi-region deployment architecture](/azure/aks/operator-best-practices-multi-region).